hhenaor/hhenaor/README.md

 # Horacio Henao UDC GitHub

+> [!WARNING]
+> This account and its repositories will be transferred to an organization account in approximately mid-2025.
+>
+> This means that many links to these repositories, projects, deploys, etc., will probably not work (although it is not likely).

 > [!IMPORTANT]
 > Although (most of) the projects dont have a LICENSE file in their repository, ALL PROJECTS ARE OPEN SOURCE BASED ON THE GPLv3 LICENSE -> https://www.gnu.org/licenses/gpl-3.0.html
 >